lucperkins/katacoda-scenarios/ws-d21-vector-pipelines/steps/01-first-pipeline.md

 This command will initially throw an error.
 But don't fret!
 We'll fix that by updating our Vector configuration.

+## Multiple sources and sinks

+Once we've run our first simple pipeline, we'll build a pipeline with multiple sources and sinks.

 [console]: https://vector.dev/docs/reference/configuration/sinks/console
 [generator]: https://vector.dev/docs/reference/configuration/sources/generator